How Not to Tank Your MBA Admissions Interview at HBS

 Harvard Business School interviewers love to throw off applicants with rapid-fire questions to test how well you know your resume and essays.
-If you don’t practice for this interview, you’ll really hurt your chances of admission.
+If you don’t practice for this interview, you will hurt your chances of admission.

 Don’t try to be the “ideal” MBA candidate.

-While it’s tempting to want to present yourself as the picture-perfect applicant, your interviewer is trying to suss out what exactly you, and nobody else but you, can bring to the program.
+While it’s tempting to want to present yourself as the picture-perfect applicant, your interviewer is trying to understand what exactly you, and nobody else but you, can bring to the program.